 1.8 All Producers, crew, guests, audience and any other visitor to the ETV facilities must also adhere to the policies of our partner Thomson Reuters as outlined in the Eagan Television brochure Available at ETV or the front desk at the Thomson Reuters Main Entrance at 610 Opperman Drive in Eagan.

 2.1 Liabilities and Indemnification: The producer has total responsibility to know and understand the ETV policies and procedures.
-As such, producers assume complete financial and legal liability for their activities during the utilization of ETV services, equipment and facilities.
-ETV and the City of Eagan assume no responsibility for producer actions and will be indemnified and held harmless for any claims for damages resulting from producer utilization of ETV services, equipment and facilities.
+As such, producers assume complete financial and legal liability for their activities during the use of ETV services, equipment and facilities.
+ETV and the City of Eagan assume no responsibility for producer actions and will be indemnified and held harmless for any claims for damages resulting from producer use of ETV services, equipment and facilities.

 2.2 The ETV user/producer is responsible for ensuring that programming or use of equipment does not result in: